-New Visions for Public Schools has developed a series of literacy strategies that can be applied across middle school subject levels to help your students with reading, discourse, and writing.
-These strategies provide common definitions and routines that transfer ownership of learning from teachers to students.
+New Visions for Public Schools has developed a series of literacy routines that can be applied across middle school subject levels to help your students with reading, discourse, and writing.
+These routines provide common definitions and activities that transfer ownership of learning from teachers to students.

 We understand that teachers may use resources differently, so we have created and curated high-quality Open Educational Resource (OER) materials available in Google Drive; we encourage teachers to make their own copies of resources and thoughtfully modify to make them useful for their individual needs.

-Not sure how to start using these strategies?
-Check out our getting started section.
+Not sure how to start using these routines?
+Check out our Getting Started section.

--Julissa DiLone, ELA teacher at the Young Women’s Leadership School of the Bronx
+-Emily Wylie, ELA teacher at the Young Women’s Leadership School of Harlem

 “The handbook has afforded me the opportunity to use strategies that actually work.
 It also provides models to help teachers, like myself, obtain a better grasp of the activity.
 One of my favorites strategies from the handbook is the Silent Carousel because it gives all students an equal chance to engage in a discussion in different ways."